-Yes, once you are studying on a BEng programme in SEMS if you keep your grade average at over 60% you will be given the option of transferring onto the MEng programme.
-As the first and second years of the BEng and MEng programmes are the same you can transfer without having to repeat any courses.
+Yes, once you are studying on a BEng programme in SEMS if you keep your grade average at over 60% you will be given the option of transferring onto the MEng programme in the same subject.
+As the first and second years of the BEng and MEng programmes are the same you can transfer in the same discipline without having to repeat any courses.

 What are the contact hours like on the degree programmes?

 This does vary slightly from programme to programme.
-Students must consider their study to be from 9am to 5pm on Monday through to Friday because even when not in classes, students will be working on group projects etc. In SEMS students take four modules each semester and each module will have at least two hours of lectures, two hours of lab practicals and two hours of problem solving classes.
+Students must consider their study to be from 9am to 5pm on Monday through to Friday because even when not in classes, students will be working on group projects etc. In the School of Engineering and Materials Science students take four modules each semester and each module will have at least two hours of lectures, two hours of lab practicals and two hours of problem solving classes.
 Students will also have an hour a week with their tutor.
 So it is a minimum of 21 hours a week, however there will often be other activities such as Personal-Based Learning (PBL) sessions.

 How many students are there in SEMS?

-The School of Engineering and Materials Science has Undergraduate and Postgraduate students in Aerospace Engineering, Chemical Engineering, Dental Materials, Design, Innovation and Creative Engineering, Materials Science and Engineering, Materials and Design, Mechanical Engineering, Biomedical Engineering, Biomaterials for Biomedical Sciences, Robotics Engineering and Sustainable Energy Engineering.
-Each year we take approximately 300 new undergraduate students and 90 postgraduate students.
+The School of Engineering and Materials Science has Undergraduate and Postgraduate students in Aerospace Engineering, Chemical Engineering, Design, Innovation and Creative Engineering, Materials Science and Engineering, Mechanical Engineering, Biomedical Engineering, Robotics Engineering and Sustainable Energy Engineering.
+Each year we take approximately 400 new undergraduate students and 150 postgraduate students.